-Japan shares rise after election, rest of region declines
+Japan shares rise after election; rest of region declines

 With its partner Komeito party, the ruling coalition raised its combined share in the 248-seat upper house to 146.
 Prime Minister Fumio Kishida almost certainly stands to rule without interruption until a scheduled election in 2025, ensuring that the pro-U.S. defense and diplomatic policies of the late Abe and the Liberal Democrats will continue unchanged.

-Hong Kong’s Hang Seng slipped 2.7% to 21,144.53, while the Shanghai Composite fell 1.5% to 3,307.23.
 Technology shares fell after market regulators in China fined companies for not reporting past transactions as required.
+E-commerce giant Alibaba tumbled 6.8% while Tencent Holdings lost 3.2%.

 Wall Street had a sputtering finish last week, as global markets turned their attention to Chinese economic indicators and moves by central banks, including the U.S. Federal Reserve, to contain stubbornly growing inflation.